DEMETER298/IonBreeders_GenomicPrediction/README.md

 The three plugins of IonBreeders are provided as a zipped package containing files from the Latest Release project page on Github.

-The file name will be of the format IonBreeders_ABH.zip, IonBreeders_Imputation.zip and IonBreeders_GenomicPrediction.zip.
+The file name will be of the format IonBreeders_GenomicPrediction.zip.

 ## Install